Fourth grades wrote and illustrated this book about The Foundation from their perspective.

-The Friends of Winton Hills Academy Foundation (FOWHA) is a group of caring friends who support Winton Hills Academy students, staff and alumni with funding for classroom supplies, educational programs, and scholarships.
+The Friends of Winton Hills Academy Foundation is a group of caring community members who support the Winton Hills Academy (WHA) students, staff and alumni with funding for classroom supplies, educational programs, and scholarships.

 Because of their determination and sense of perseverance, our students rise to a challenge like no others and bring ideas and feelings from their experiences that no others could begin to imagine.
 It was no surprise to us that 2 years ago our students won a national book contest with their anti-bully book “Misunderstood Micah” and got a visit from Bengal football player Carlos Dunlap.